aethersis/Beerbot/readme.md

 # What is Beerbot?
 In short, it's a universal robot platform that lets you do the following:
 - Control the robot remotely over WLAN or the Internet using a keyboard or gamepad
-- See low latency livestream and control the robot using a web browser
+- View the low latency (100-200ms over WiFi!)
+WebRTC livestream and control the robot using a web browser (works best with Chromium/Chrome and its derivatives)

 This project was originally created to have a robotic tank platform with a fridge that could drive around and serve beer.
 However, thanks to its simple and modular design, it was transformed to support various